-Chart 2 above compares the County's WAYM Growth Income of over the past 2 years (returns in 2017 were 4.34% and 2018 was 3.77%) to a set of selected industry benchmarks.
+Chart 2 above compares the County's WAYM Growth Income of over the past four years to a set of selected industry benchmarks.
 These benchmarks were selected based on a review of industry standards and recommendations from our external investment Manager.
 These indices reflect performance of other available municipal investment options and comparison to a well established stock composite index.
-The performance of the One Fund Investment program is based on the average annual returns of their three main growth related investment products.
 The Bank of Canada returns reflect the average yearly return on a 10 year Bank of Canada bond.
-It should be noted that these indices are also used to benchmark the One Fund's annual investment returns.
-Although the 2018 WAYM results were lower than the internally establish benchmark by the Investment Committee, the County's overall investment performance exceeds the investment market comparators and generally has well performed over the past two years - despite a significant market decline at the end of 2018.
+In prior years performance of the ONE Fund has also been utilized as a benchmark.
+At the time of this report, the 2020 annual report was not available, and therefore has been omitted from this year's benchmarks.
+Historically, the ONE Fund has experienced an average return of 4.82% between 2017 and 2019.